Approved

 Attachment D - Sample progress report attachment.

-Commander they are __ minutes into your alarm, advise them what is responding, if the
+minutes into your alarm, advise them what is responding, if the box is complete or what

-box is complete or what apparatus has not made the responded and what their staffing is.
+apparatus has not made the response and what their staffing is.
+At 10-minutes from first

-At 10 minutes from first unit arrival, Kent shall contact the Incident Commander and
+unit arrival, Kent shall contact the Incident Commander and advise them they are __

-advise them they are __ minutes into your alarm and state – “Are you ready for a
+minutes into your alarm and state – “Are you ready for a resource listing (or rundown)?”

-resource listing (or rundown)?”
 The Incident Commander may reply with “Standby”.
+“Not needed”, or “Go ahead, ready

-“Not needed”, or “Go ahead, ready to copy”.
-When the IC is ready, Kent will then
+to copy”.
+When the IC is ready, Kent will then provide the listing of On Scene Units,

-provide the listing of On Scene Units, followed by Units that are En-route to the incident,
+followed by Units that are En-route to the incident, advise the staffing, ask if they need

-advise the staffing, ask if they need utilities companies (electric, gas, etc.), ask if they
+utilities companies (electric, gas, etc.), ask if they need the State Fire Marshal.
+At 20

-Incident Commander and ask if they would like regional cover ups (see
+minutes from dispatch, Kent Shall contact the Incident Commander and ask if they would

 4.9.
 Accountability – The definition per our current operating policy is that Level 1 is that the